 Most of the faux fall foliage that I already had was already in use.
 That meant a quick trip to Joann for more fall leaves.
 Fortunately, everything was either B1G1 or 60% off.

-For my first fall foliage arrangement, I decided to follow the inspiration photo that Cindy picked.
-The focus was using a large glass vase to hold real branches with beautiful fall leaves.
+For my first fall foliage arrangement, I decided to follow the inspiration photo.
+The base of the arrangement was a large glass vase to hold real branches with beautiful fall leaves.

-I didn’t have a my ny real branches with fall leaves, but I did find small twigs in our front yard.
+I didn’t have any real branches with fall leaves, but I did find small twigs in our front yard.
 I also had a package of faux leaves.

 All I did was use my glue gun to attach leaves to the twigs.
 After letting them dry, I gathered my twigs and tied them together with a small piece of twine.